Skip to content

 Bookshelf.png

-We're thrilled to share with you the sixth blog in our series, Library Lifeline, written in association with the School Library Association.
-This series is designed to support anyone working in a school library by answering their questions directly.
-If you have a question that you’d like to ask our ‘agony aunt’ – the SLA’s Member Development Librarian, Dawn Woods – then please email us at worldofstories@literacytrust.org.uk and your question may be the focus of a future blog!
+The purpose of our Library Lifeline blog series, which is written in association with the School Library Association, is to support anyone working in a school library by answering their questions directly.
+If you have a different question you would like Dawn to answer, email worldofstories@literacytrust.org.uk.
+Your question even become the focus of a future blog!

 What is the best way to arrange my school library?
 I’m unsure about whether to completely rearrange the entire collection into genres or stick to keeping non-fiction according to Dewey Decimal number and fiction in alphabetical order